• Skip to primary navigation

 A local man carries a bucket through the yellow streets of Izamal, Mexico.

-This outdoor thatched-roof restaurant is the perfect place to fuel up.
-The menu features all the foods and drinks famous to the region.
-We recommend trying sopa de lima, a traditional sour lime soup from the Yucatán and the poc chuc, pork prepared in a citrus marinade and cooked on a grill, served with their warm, seriously delicious, homemade tortillas.
-Wash it all down with a refreshing jugo de chaya, juice made from tree spinach indigenous to the area.
+This outdoor palapa-style restaurant is the perfect place to fuel up.
+The menu features all the foods and drinks famous in the region.
+We recommend trying sopa de lima, a traditional sour lime soup from the Yucatán, and the poc chuc, pork prepared in a citrus marinade and cooked on a grill, served with their warm, seriously delicious, homemade tortillas.

 Once you’ve had some time to digest, take a left out of the restaurant and continue down Calle 27 until you run into a giant pyramid!

-Climb Kinich Kakmó for magnificent views over Izamal
+Climb Kinich Kakmó for Magnificent Views Over Izamal

 Kinich Kakmó is an ancient 34m (111 ft) high limestone Maya pyramid.
 It’s named after the deity of the same name whose name translates to “the fire macaw with the solar face”.
 This fiery parrot god was said to bring about scorching heat and drought.
-The legend goes that the god would descend in the heat of the midday sun to collect offerings from the people.

 Kinich Kakmó Pyramid in Izamal